Fellmonkey/sdk-appwrite-unity/README.md

 Use this SDK to quickly connect your Unity project to Appwrite and interact with all backend APIs and tools.
 For full API documentation and tutorials, visit: https://appwrite.io/docs

+## 🕹️ Playground Demo

+Explore the capabilities of this SDK in action with the [Playground Demo](https://fellmonkey.github.io/playground-appwrite-unity/).
+[GitHub](https://github.com/Fellmonkey/playground-appwrite-unity)

 ## Installation